 Product feedback guidelines & how to write a good feedback postAfixado

-Welcome to the Product Feedback Topic for Zendesk's ticketing system!
+Welcome to the Admin Center Product Feedback Topic!

-This topic is for product feedback about the ticketing system.
+This topic is for product feedback about Zendesk Admin Center.
 Don't worry, if your post should be in another topic, the Zendesk Community Team has your back and will move your post to the correct topic.

 Here are a few guidelines on how to use the Product Feedback topic, so that our Product team can effectively use and apply your feedback:

 Feedback and constructive criticism are welcome.
 Disparaging, harassing, mean, or snarky remarks about Zendesk, its employees, vendors, partners, or other community members will not be tolerated.
 We’re all friends and professionals, so let’s keep it polite.
 We don’t like having to remove comments, but we reserve the right to do so without warning in order to maintain a positive community experience for everyone.

 This topic is for sharing ideas about the product.
 If you're reporting an actual bug, you should contact Zendesk Customer Support so they can assist further.

 We receive hundreds of feedback posts every month, so there's a good chance someone has already made a suggestion similar to yours.
 Keeping conversations in existing threads makes them easier for others to find, and helps keep the Community organized.
 Here's how to filter your search: